 Shelia is CSO of Admirx.
 She is a leader in the field of inflammation, autoimmune disease and fibrosis with deep industry experience in translational research and drug development.
 She was previously VP of Tissue Injury and Fibrosis Research at Biogen where she spearheaded a team of scientists conducting discovery science and advanced programs into clinical development.
 From 2008 to 2012, Shelia was VP of Research at Stromedix and led all research activities supporting the development of the anti-avb6 antibody, STX-100.
 She has authored more than 90 manuscripts and patents.
 Shelia received her Ph.D. in Pharmacology from Yale University and completed her post-doctoral training with Frank Ruddle in the Department of Biology at Yale University.

-Atlas Advisor; Chief Executive Officer, Navitor Pharmaceuticals
+Atlas Advisor; President and Chief Scientific Officer, Navitor Pharmaceuticals

-George is chief executive officer of Navitor Pharmaceuticals.
+George is president and chief scientific officer of Navitor Pharmaceuticals.
 He is a scientifically trained executive with nearly 30 years of leadership experience in drug discovery and development at small and large biotechnology and pharmaceutical companies.
 Most recently George served as CEO of Sirtris from 2009 to 2013.
 Before that, he held various scientific leadership positions at Wyeth, Corvas International, Merck & Co., and California Biotechnology.
 He is the author of more than 100 peer-reviewed scientific publications, book chapters, and reviews, and 38 issued U.S. and foreign patents.